QuantaAlpha/GitTaskBench/README.md

 ```

 * #### **Test Results Analysis**
-After completing the evaluation, if you want to analyze the test results, you can use the eval command.
-This command will analyze the evaluation results in the specified directory and output an analysis report:
+After completing the evaluation, if you want to analyze & summary the test results, you can use the statistics command.
+This command will analyze & summary  the evaluation results in the specified directory and output an analysis report:

 ```console
 gittaskbench eval
 ```

 👉 That’s it.
-With the above commands you can set up, run, and analyze GitTaskBench.
+With the above commands you can run, and analyze the agent performance on GitTaskBench.

 ## 📊 Benchmark Overview